-Paradoxically, the revival of the use of elephants in war was due the infiltration of horse-loving Turks into the Caliphate, many of them coming as Mamluks, that is military slaves.
+Paradoxically, the revival of the use of elephants in war was due the infiltration of horseloving Turks into the Caliphate, many of them coming as Mamluk military slaves.
 The Ghaznavids, who were highly Persianised Turks employing Mamluk soldiers, built up an empire straddling the lands of eastern Persia and northwest India, between the late tenth and the late twelfth century.
-They were the first Muslims to incorporate war elephants as a major component of their armies.
+They were the first Muslims to incorporate war elephants as a major component of their armies.50

 The Seljuk Turks, who usurped political power from the Caliphs in 1055, learned the lesson from their Ghaznavid predecessors.
 By 1119, the Seljuk sultan had forty war elephants.
-The great beasts were even presented as a barrier against the entry of further waves of horse-riders from Inner Asia.
+The great beasts were even presented as a barrier against the entry of further waves of horse-riders from Inner Asia.51

 In the event, the Mongol invasions of the thirteenth century, culminating in the seizure of Baghdad in 1258, temporarily reversed the renewed fortunes of war elephants.
 The western Mongols initially killed the elephants of those that opposed them, and showed no interest in acquiring any.
 Only the eastern Mongols, in China, accumulated elephants, and that mainly for purposes of display.
+52

-However, as the western Mongols converted to Islam and adopted Persian culture, they showed an interest in elephants.
-In the 1330s, the Persian Hamd Allâh Mustawfî Qazvînî summarized what was known about the great beasts in his zoological writings.
-Even the use of war elephants revived under Timur (Tamerlane), who took Samarkand in 1366, and built up a large empire.
+From around 1300, however, a change became perceptible.
+As the western Mongols converted to Islam and adopted Persian culture, they became interested in elephants.
+In the 1330s, the Persian Hamd Allâh Mustawfî Qazvînî summarised what was known about the great beasts in his zoological writings.
+53 Even the use of war elephants revived under Timur (Tamerlane), who took Samarkand in 1366, and built up a large empire.
 Seizing elephants from India in 1398, he deployed them as far west as Syria and Anatolia.
-However, Timur's empire quickly fell apart after his death in 1405.
+54 However, Timur's empire quickly fell apart after his death in 1405.

-Mamluk Egypt staved off the Mongol threat, and al-Damîrî's great treatise on animals, composed in the late fourteenth century, was ambivalent about elephants.
+Mamluk Egypt staved off the Mongol threat, and al-Damîrî's great treatise on animals, composed in the late fourteenth century, was somewhat ambivalent about elephants.
 He stressed their dark colour and strength, and enumerated their traits of character.
 However, there is a sense in his writings that elephants did not really belong in the Islamic heartlands.
-He noted that Indian and Chinese rulers rode them, and reported of the elephant, with a hint of disapproval, that 'the Hindus magnify it.'
+He noted that Indian and Chinese rulers rode them, and reported of the elephant, with a hint of disapproval, that "the Hindus magnify it".
+55

 Nevertheless, as part of a last-minute effort to stave off the Ottoman threat, the Mamluk rulers of Egypt obtained four elephants from an unnamed Indian ruler in 1512.
-Two of them died before arrival, and the two survivors were paraded through the streets of Cairo.
-One of these was offered to the Ottoman sultan in a gesture of appeasement, though this did not prevent Selim I ('the Grim') from proceeding with his conquest of Egypt in 1517.
+Two of them died before arrival, and the two survivors were paraded through the streets of Cairo with much pomp and circumstance.
+One of these was offered to the Ottoman sultan in a gesture of appeasement, though this did not prevent Selim I ("the Grim") from proceeding with his conquest of Egypt in 1517.56